race-on/webpage/source/localization.md

 To get the exact location of the camera in the tag frame, we start with the tag center in the tag frame, multiply by $^{camera}R_{tag}$ and translate by $^{camera}t_{tag}$ .
 But the coordinates of the tag center in the tag frame is $(0,0,0)$ so our final equation is
 $^{camera}Position = ^{camera}R_{tag} * ^{camera}t_{tag}$ <br>

 The next step is a correction between the official tag frame on the AprilTags website and the tag frame that I chose to use.
 My reasoning for choosing to use a slightly different tag frame is that my tag frame aligns with the global frame if all the Euler angles are 0 which helps me visualize the global transformations.
 The official AprilTags tag frame has the z-axis pointing from the tag center into the wall.
 The x-axis is to the right in the image taken by the camera, and y is down.
 This means to transform to our global frame with X right, Y up and Z out of the wall we need $X \rightarrow X, Y \rightarrow -Y, Z \rightarrow -Z$.
 We can use a 3x3 diagonal permutation matrix $P$ to model this, with either 1 or -1 on the diagonal elements.
-ADD PHOTO<br>
+$$ P=
+\begin{bmatrix} 1 & 0 & 0\\
+0 & -1 & 0 \\
+0 & 0 & -1 \end{bmatrix}
+$$

-$Position_{unofficial} = P * ^{tag}Position_$<br>
+$Position_{unofficial} = P * ^{tag}Position$<br>

 Now we go from the tag frame to the global frame using the information from the look-up table we populated when doing the scene setup.
 We have our global rotation matrix $R_{g}$ and global translation vector $t_{g}$. <br>